Alcohol and cancer

 You can reduce your risk of cancer by cutting down on alcohol

-The more you cut down on alcohol, the more you reduce your risk of developing cancer.
+The more you cut down on alcohol, the more you reduce your risk of developing cancer (6).
 Heavy drinking also causes: heart disease, stroke, high blood pressure, stomach ulcers, pancreatitis and, of course, injuries.

 But there is some good news.
 Cut down on alcohol and the risk of developing cancer recedes quickly.
-A study has shown that the risk of mouth and oesophageal cancers drops dramatically in heavy drinkers who stop drinking.
+A study has shown that the risk of mouth and oesophageal cancers drops dramatically in heavy drinkers who stop drinking (7).

 If you want to stay healthy, you need to exercise and eat well too

 Along with cutting down on the amount you drink, eating well and exercising are key to staying healthy.
 Eating at least five portions a day of fresh fruit and vegetables can have a protective effect against cancer, especially mouth, throat, stomach and lung cancers.
 Just 30 minutes of moderate activity a day, five days a week, can have a positive effect on your health.
-And the more active you are, the more you can reduce your risk of cancer.
+It isn't just good for your heart – research has shown that it can also reduce the risk of developing breast, bowel or womb cancer.
+Keeping active could help to prevent more than 3,000 cases of cancer every year in the UK (8).

 A few theories on why alcohol can cause cancer